 Instructions

-- In a large bowl, mix flour, sugars, baking powder, baking soda, salt and pumpkin pie spice.
+- Mix flour, sugars, baking powder, baking soda, salt, and pumpkin pie spice in a large bowl.
 Set aside.

-- In a separate bowl, mix pumpkin, eggs, vanilla and 1.5 cups of the buttermilk.
+- In a separate bowl, mix pumpkin, eggs, vanilla, and 1.5 cups of the buttermilk.
 Add to dry ingredients and whisk together.
-Add remaining ½ cup buttermilk in small amounts until you reach the consistency you like.
-Batter should be quite thick, but slightly runny.
-If you like thinner pancakes, add more buttermilk until you reach the consistency you prefer.
+Add the remaining ½ cup buttermilk in small amounts until you reach the consistency you like.
+The batter should be quite thick, but slightly runny.
+If you like thinner pancakes, add more buttermilk until you reach the desired consistency.

-- Preheat a griddle on med-high heat and lightly coat with butter.
+- Preheat a griddle on medium-high heat and lightly coat with butter.

-- Spoon batter onto griddle, approximately ¼ cup per pancake, unless you want larger pancakes.
+- Spoon batter onto the griddle, approximately ¼ cup per pancake, unless you want larger pancakes.

-- Cook until you see bubbles forming on the top, then gently flip and cook 1-2 minutes longer.
+- Cook for 5-6 minutes, until you see bubbles forming on the top, then gently flip and cook 1-2 minutes longer.

 - Serve topped with butter, maple syrup, and chopped pecans, if desired.